 - Have an anchor of some sort to tie off on to buoys to avoid drifting.

-- Know how to identify your location when contacting rescue searchers.
+- You should know how to identify your location when contacting rescue searchers.

 To name a few.